-Water is essential to many manufacturing processes and is used by AMG primarily for non-contact, evaporative or singlepass cooling purposes, although a small number of AMG facilities do use wet chemical processes for the production of metal oxides and other chemicals.
+Water is essential to many manufacturing processes and is used by AMG primarily for non-contact, evaporative or single-pass cooling purposes, although a small number of AMG facilities do use wet chemical processes for the production of metal oxides and other chemicals.
 In addition, mining operations can utilize water from mine dewatering or for ore processing.
-Water utilized for cooling, process and sanitary usage is reported by AMG facilities.
-Reported water use for AMG Critical Materials was essentially unchanged in 2015 at 4,739,000 cubic meters.
-AMG Engineering's water consumption was 99,600 cubic meters during 2015, also similar to that in 2014 (99,900 cubic meters).
+Water utilized for cooling, processing and sanitation is reported by AMG facilities.
+Reported water use for AMG Critical Materials was lower in 2016 at 4,220,000 cubic meters (a 10% decrease).
+AMG Engineering's water consumption was 100,800 cubic meters during 2016, also similar to that of 2015 (99,600 cubic meters).

 AMG Critical Materials has its largest water use at the mine sites in Brazil, Germany and Sri Lanka, and the silicon metal production plant in Germany.
-Of these, the mine in Nazareno, Brazil remains the largest user (2,919,000 cubic meters in 2015).
-While similar to 2014 this is a 40% decrease from the historical position, because of process water recycling and improved measurement.
-Full data is provided in the table on page 47.
+Of these, the mine in Nazareno,